junxit/us-congress-bills-117/metadata.md

 - 2022-09-21 — On agreeing to the resolution Agreed to without objection. (text: CR H8032)
 - 2022-09-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2022-09-22 — Received in the Senate and referred to the Committee on Rules and Administration.
+- 2022-12-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2022-12-21 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S9755)
+- 2022-12-21 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2022-12-21 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2022-12-22 — Message on Senate action sent to the House.